Varyaa04/PhotoEditor/README.md

 # PhotoEditor
-Mobile application for editing photos
+Mobile application on Android for editing photos